 Choose someone who wants to be your spokesperson.
 Choose someone who cares about what you want.

-Choose me, Stephanie Keebler, for your student council president.
+Choose me, Stephanie, for your student council president.

-Check out the student council speech in the video below for more ideas on how to present the best speech ever.
+Or, check out the student council speech in the video below for more ideas on how to present the best address ever.
 This guy has charisma and is funny as well!